-A mandatory reporting obligation will apply to selected petroleum data from 1 January 2018.
-Activities such as the producing, refining, wholesaling and holding of stocks of products such as crude oil, LPG, petrol, diesel, bitumen, lubricants and alternative transport fuels such as biofuel will need to be reported.
+A legal obligation to report selected petroleum and other fuel data commenced on 1 January 2018.
+Activities such as producing, refining, wholesaling and holding of stocks of oil products such as crude oil, LPG, petrol, diesel, bitumen, lubricants and alternative transport fuels such as biofuel may need to be reported.

 Why is mandatory reporting of petroleum data important?

-The introduction of mandatory reporting will ensure the Australian Petroleum Statistics can continue to be a reliable source of accurate information on the transport fuels market.
+The introduction of mandatory reporting ensures the Australian Petroleum Statistics can continue to be a reliable source of accurate information on the transport fuels market.

 The Petroleum and Other Fuels Reporting Act 2017 (the Act) commenced operation on 24 August 2017.
 The Act is supported by the Petroleum and Other Fuels Reporting Rules 2017 (the Rules), which came into effect on 15 November 2017.
 The Rules set out the detailed mandatory reporting requirements for businesses.